Erie SeaWolves at New Hampshire Fisher Cats - Game Notes

 - The SeaWolves enjoyed their best month of July (20-6) since 1997 when they went 22-7

-- Tonight is the fifth of six meetings in 2019 between Erie and New Hampshire (August 2-4 at UPMC Park & August 9-11 at Northeast Delta Dental Stadium)
+- Tonight is the final of six meetings in 2019 between Erie and New Hampshire (August 2-4 at UPMC Park & August 9-11 at Northeast Delta Dental Stadium)

 - The SeaWolves +86 run differential is first in the EL (+64 in second half) and New Hampshire -18 is 10th (-1 in second half)